120 TOTAL CREDITS REQUIRED

 The flexibility of the program, including the required minor, allows you to tailor the degree to be exactly what you need.
 Those interested in nursing can choose a special track that allows them to switch to nursing after two years.
 Dual degree programs in Health Sciences Physical Therapy and Health Sciences Occupational Therapy are also an option.

 Our generous transfer credit policy ensures that you can focus on your health science courses and receive credit for work you’ve already completed.
-Utica College maintains articulation agreements with a number of community colleges, making it easier for students who complete their associate degree to transfer to UC to complete their bachelor’s and graduate degrees.
+Utica University maintains articulation agreements with a number of community colleges, making it easier for students who complete their associate degree to transfer to UC to complete their bachelor’s and graduate degrees.

 The curriculum course abstracts on this page are meant to provide a high-level course overview and subject to change based on term, faculty, and/or institutional requirements.
-View the official course descriptions as written in the Utica College Academic Catalog and in adherence to regional compliance.
+View the official course descriptions as written in the Utica University Academic Catalog and in adherence to regional compliance.
 Select the appropriate Undergraduate Catalog from the dropdown.

 MAJOR COURSE REQUIREMENTS